-- Summa Cum Laude: awarded to a graduate for earning a cumulative GPA of 3.900 or higher - Magna Cum Laude: awarded to a graduate for earning a cumulative GPA of 3.700-3.899 - Cum Laude: awarded to a graduate for earning a cumulative GPA of 3.500-3.699

-As part of the Honors program, the College may post a student's name on the campus Honors Board in a visible showcase, on campus, within five days of a term end date.
+- Summa Cum Laude: awarded to a graduate for earning a cumulative GPA of 3.900 or higher - Magna Cum Laude: awarded to a graduate for earning a cumulative GPA of 3.700-3.899 - Cum Laude: awarded to a graduate for earning a cumulative GPA of 3.500-3.699 visible showcase, on campus, within five days of a term end date.
 If you wish to withhold your name from the list, please notify your program director in writing.
 Additionally, the campus may announce your award status as either Summa Cum Laude, Magna Cum Laude, or Cum Laude in the printed graduation program or during the graduation ceremony.
 Again, if you wish to be excluded from the Honors program, please notify your program director in writing.